adeldude13/C-memory-Allocator/README.md

 # Memory Allocator
-i know it aint much but i learned alot about computer memory writing this, so it was worth it
+- i know it aint much but i learned alot about computer memory writing this, so it was worth it
+- every function in stdlib allocators has a replacment here:
+	* malloc : alloc
+	* realloc : reallocate
+	* free : freeBlock
 ## Compiling and Running
 * note: this is only tested on linux(Arch BTW) im not sure about other platforms.
 * another note: the make file is using -O0 and -ggdb3 flags